fregu856/deeplabv3/README.md

 - $ python deeplabv3/utils/preprocess_data.py *(ONLY NEED TO DO THIS ONCE!)*
 - $ python deeplabv3/visualization/run_on_seq.py

-- - This will run the pretrained model (set on line 33 in run_on_seq.py) on all images in the Cityscapes demo sequences (stuttgart_00, stuttgart_01 and stuttgart_02) and create a visualization video for each sequence.
+- - This will run the pretrained model (set on line 33 in run_on_seq.py) on all images in the Cityscapes demo sequences (stuttgart_00, stuttgart_01 and stuttgart_02) and create a visualization video for each sequence, which is saved to deeplabv3/training_logs/model_eval_seq.
 See [Youtube video](https://youtu.be/9e2x4dDRB-k) from the top of the page.

 ****